otter-sec/uniswap-v4-research/README.md

 ```bash
 docker build --no-cache --progress=plain --build-arg poc_path="./bugs/<folder-name>/PoC.sol" -t hooks .
 ```
-> Note: If the `poc_path` arguments is not specified, all PoC's will be executed by default.
+> Note: If the `poc_path` argument is not specified, all PoC's will be executed by default.

 ### Via shell script